-- Assessments are used to facilitate learning as well as providing an indication of student achievement. - Site visits will be used to enhance class based activities. - Guest practitioner lectures will provide a practice perspective.
+- The use of a portfolio in Property Management will enable students to reflect on the practice application of their skills and knowledge as well as reinforcing the ethical aspects of their practice. - Assessments are used to facilitate learning as well as providing an indication of student achievement. - Site visits will be used to enhance class based activities.
+This will include visits to development sites as well as to existing buildings providing opportunities for students to assess potential property management strategies required. - Guest practitioner lectures will provide a practice perspective.
 This is in keeping with the current programme philosophy which places emphasis on the practical application of knowledge and skills. - The balance between class contact / formal teaching and directed study is detailed within the modules specifications.